 Responsible for the design, delivery and support of AO programs and services, Anthony aims to explore methods to expand membership benefits.
 Promoting and encouraging underrepresented groups in athletics (road running, para athletics, race walk) to participate from the grassroots level through to a high performance level, Anthony is determined to engage new communities and clubs across the Province.

 AO Duties: Volunteer Program development, Registration Process improvement, Club Development and improvement (Club Excellence Standards), Coaches and Official development, Development Camp opportunities.

-Randolph Fajardo, Competitions, Technical Specifications, and Logistics Manager
+Randolph Fajardo, Technical Manager

 Randolph is a former national caliber sprinter.
 He is a multiple Ontario Universities Athletics All-Star recipient and a two-time First Team All-Canadian.